JohanvdWesthuizen/bubble_counter/README.md

 The total percentage of red pixels were used to estimate the total volume of dissolved gas post-reactor relative to the total volume of gas introduced into the reactor.

+An example of the colour filtering can be found [here](https://www.youtube.com/watch?v=g9rdKSF19qk&ab_channel=DarrenRiley).

 Citation
 Design and testing of a flow ozonolysis reactor module with on-the-fly ozone degassing.